samfeldstein/notebook/content/notes/business-ideas.md

 tags: ["ideas","business"]
 ---

-- A traveling bookstore in a trailer.
-This has definitely been done.
+## Traveling Bookstore

-- A theater in a trailer.
-This has also been done.
-Combine w bookstore?
+Bookstore in a trailer.
+This has been done.

-## Arthouse Theater

-- Themed drinks and food
-- Movies with live orchestra
-- It's also a bookstore.
-- It's also a coffee shop.
-- It's also a video store.
-- It's also a comic shop.
-- It's also a bar.
+## Small Business Web Consultant

+Help small businesses get their web presence in order.

+## How to Use Your Damn Phone

+Teach old and non-tech-savvy people how to get more out of their devices.

 ## Movie exchange service